 Feline leukemia virus (FeLV) is a feline retrovirus that causes, among a long list of symptoms, fatal cancerous and non-cancerous diseases.
 It does not survive long outside the cat, and is easily destroyed by household detergents and bleach.
 It is contagious only by direct wet contact with an infected cat, and is said to be specific to the cat family.

-Bacteria is everywhere.
-Bacterial infections are common in cats with suppressed immune systems due to excessive stress, age, or other pre-existing conditions.
-Your vet will typically prescribe an antibiotic treatment, and possibly fluids.
+Bacteria is everywhere, but usually doesn't cause much of a problem.
+Bacterial infections are more common in cats with suppressed immune systems due to excessive stress, age, or other conditions that cause immunodeficiency.

 Some cats, however, may develop chronic constipation that becomes more frequent over time, and this may lead to a debilitating disease known as megacolon.

 There's a group of chronic cat health problems that fall under the category of gastrointestinal disorders.
 Typically these cause chronic vomiting and diarrhea.